How to Manage an LLC? (Everything You Need to Know)

 7. Other Important Considerations

-The manager should verify that a contract is legal or valid before collaborating with other business entities.
+We recommend that, as a manager, you verify that a contract is legal or valid before collaborating with other business entities.

-The manager also must make sure the LLC complies with all state operating requirements.
+You also must make sure the LLC complies with all state operating requirements.

-The manager must recommend that the company be covered by corporate insurance to protect its assets from any legal matters that may arise.
+You must recommend that the company be covered by corporate insurance to protect its assets from any legal matters that may arise.

 What Is a Manager-Managed LLC?